Why I Became a Calvinist

 Bible prophecy in fact chronicles the fate of three classifications of people:

-Once you understand the trifold classifcation system the Bible uses then things will become a lot more clear.
+Once you understand the trifold classification system the Bible uses then things will become a lot more clear.
 Many scriptures (but not all) use this classification system and delineate between the three groups.
 Let us examine the parable of the wheat and the tares:

 mat 13:24 Another parable put he forth unto them, saying, The kingdom of heaven is likened unto a man which sowed good seed in his field: